EAL and students in need of academic support

 English is the language of instruction at TAS and English proficiency is essential for academic and social success at TAS.
 A record of strong academic achievement is required.
 The following additional admissions criteria are designed to ensure appropriate educational program placement to achieve reasonable progress.

 English language screening is required for the following reasons:

 - an applicant is transferring from a school where English is not the language of instruction

 - an applicant speaks a language other than English

 - another reason determined by the Admissions Office

 A. Lower School EAL (Grades 1-5)

 When an initial or in-depth EAL screening indicates insufficient English language required for grade-level instruction and learning, the student will be placed in our EAL program in the lower school.
 Students' listening, speaking, reading and writing skills are assessed during the EAL screening.
 For grades 4 and 5 applicants, English language screening and ISEE scores are used to determine minimum English proficiency required for admission.

 B. Middle School EAL (Grades 6-8)

-ISEE scores (including the essay) will be used to determine if a student meets the minimum English proficiency required for admission to Grades 6 to 8.
-When the ISEE scores and school performance indicate that the minimum English language proficiency is met and the student requires EAL support, the student will be placed in the middle school EAL
+ISEE scores (including the essay) will be reviewed to determine if an applicant meets the minimum English proficiency required for admission to Grades 6 to 8.
+Additional language testing may sometimes be required.

 C. Upper School EAL (Grades 9-12)